MFAR Frequently Asked Questions

 If the father registers more than 30 days after the birth of the baby but the search of the registry isn't requested until after he registers, he will be identified in the search.
 It will be up to the court to decide if he has met the filing requirements.
 If there is no adoption, the information may be used to contact the father about financial support for his child.

 An estimate of how many men will be affected can be calculated by looking at the number of births to unmarried women where the father's name is not reported on the birth certificate.
-Nearly 1/4 of the approximately 60,000 annual births in Minnesota are to unmarried women.
-Approximately 40% or 6,000 of those births do not report a father's name on the birth certificate.
+Nearly one-fourth of the approximately 60,000 annual births in Minnesota are to unmarried women.
+Approximately 40 percent, or 6,000 of those births, do not report a father's name on the birth certificate.
 Many of these infants will not be placed for adoption, but the father may or may not know that.